 Students seeking a business-focused bachelor’s degree have an array of degree types open to them.
 Each degree type takes on a different focus, whether it be liberal arts, math and analytics or a business overview.
 A Bachelor of Science in Business Administration, abbreviated as BSBA, is a degree that emphasizes math and analytics, especially in comparison to a degree like a Bachelor of Business Administration (BBA).
-You can explore the differences between these two degree types in greater depth in our recent blog post on the subject.

 Here, we will discuss all things BSBA.
 Explore the curriculum and career outlook for this degree type and determine if a BSBA is the ideal business degree for you.

 Is a BSBA degree right for you?